OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 Our primary purpose in collecting information is to provide you with a safe, smooth, efficient, and customized experience.
 Skype collects and uses, or has third party service providers acting on Skype’s behalf collecting and using, personal data relating to you, as permitted or necessary to:

 *   provide internet communication, video sharing and other products in particular to convey the communications and videos you and others make by means of the Skype software and/or the Skype products;
-*   change and customize Skype features and functionality.
+*   change and customize Skype features and functionality;
 *   take, process or deliver orders made via our websites, invoice you or notify you of the status of your order;
 *   display updates about your recent activity using the Qik products or connections to other Qik users;
 *   provide other services for you (as described when we collect the information);